nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-upgrade_downgrade.md

 1. Select the **change offers** button.
 The **upgrades/downgrades** grid will appear.
 2. Select the **downgrades** tab and choose when to perform the downgrade: `Immediately`, `Next Publishing Date`, or `Select a date`.
 If selecting a date, use the calendar icon to pick a date.
 3. Choose an offer from the list.
 The arrow button expands to display more information about the offer.
-(If the downgraded offer requires a delivery address, address fields will appear.
-Fill them in.)
 4. Confirm the disclaimer with the subscriber and check the disclaimer box.
 5. Select the **downgrade offer** button.
 The downgrade is processed in real-time with the circulation system.

-### Edit an upgrade/downgrade:

-If an upgrade/downgrade has not gone into effect, you can edit it by selecting the **edit** button in the **upgrades/downgrades** grid.

-### Cancel an upgrade/downgrade:

-If an upgrade/downgrade has not gone into effect, you can cancel it by selecting the **cancel** button in the **upgrades/downgrades** grid.

 ### Current products grid